Factorization homology of topological manifolds: Nonabelian Poincar e duality

 \end{lemma}

 \begin{proof}

-Since $V\ra M$ is a proper map, a compactly supported section over $M$ can be restricted to obtain a compactly supported section over $V$.
-Thus, the space $\Gammac(M,X)$ is the total space of a fibration:
+Since $M_0\hookrightarrow M$ is a proper embedding, a compactly supported section over $M$ can be restricted to obtain a compactly supported section over $M_0$, as well as over $M\smallsetminus M'$ and over $M\smallsetminus M''$.
+Namely, there is a diagram among spaces of compactly supported sections

-That is, the restriction map $\Gammac(M,X)\ra \Gammac(V,X)$ is a fibration, and the fiber over the distinguished section can be identified with the space of compactly supported sections over $M$ with fixed restriction to $V$.
-There is a natural action of based loop space $\Omega \Gammac(V,X)$ on $\Gammac((M,V),X)$, and there is a natural map from the homotopy orbits of this action to the total space of the fibration.
-Since $X\ra B$ is $n$-connective and $V$ is $(n-1)$-dimensional, the space $\Gammac(V,X)$ is connected.
-Therefore the above map is a homotopy equivalence, since any fibration over a connected space is equivalent to the homotopy orbits of the action of the based loops on the fiber: i.e., the homotopy orbits functor $\m_{\Omega Y}(\Space) \ra \Space_{/Y}$ from $\Omega Y$-spaces to spaces over $Y$ is an equivalence for any connected space $Y$.